MicrosoftDocs/customer-insights/ci-docs/journeys/real-time-marketing-double-opt-in.md

 ## Double opt-in analytics

-For any form that has double opt-in enabled you will be able to see additional analytics that represent how many users have confirmed their preferences and how many are pending.
+For any form that has double opt-in enabled you'll be able to see additional analytics that represent how many users have confirmed their preferences and how many are pending.

 ## Known limitations